Shravanthi20/InDel/README.md

 **Payout Classification:** Payouts are compensation for income loss, not indemnity for an insured asset.
 Payouts below Rs.
 2,50,000 annually are unlikely to create tax obligations for gig workers at current income levels.

-**Language Support:** All worker-facing communications — including Maintenance Check outputs — will support all major Indian languages via a translation layer.
+**Language Support:** All worker-facing communications — including Maintenance Check outputs — will support all major Indian languages.
 This is a core accessibility requirement, not an optional feature.
+The translation layer will use the **Google Cloud Translation API** (or IndicTrans2 as an open-source alternative for Indic language fidelity), applied after content is generated in English.
+However, raw SHAP outputs — which contain technical terms like "feature contribution" and signed numerical values — cannot be directly translated and remain comprehensible.
+Before translation, SHAP breakdowns are converted into plain-language templates: e.g., "Your premium is Rs.
+18 mainly because your area has a high flood risk (Rs.
+6) and recent pollution levels were high (Rs.
+3)."
+These templated strings are then translated, not the raw model output.
+For workers with low text literacy, the Maintenance Check response is additionally rendered with icon-based visual cues alongside the translated text — a warning icon for risk factors increasing premium, a shield icon for factors reducing it — so that the explanation is interpretable without requiring the worker to read the full paragraph.
+The specific icon vocabulary and template strings will be validated with a sample worker group during the pilot phase.

 > Note: A production deployment would require the deploying insurer to handle IRDAI product registration and KYC/AML obligations.
 These are outside the scope of the hackathon prototype.